 Immediately deploy while maximizing cache hits

 You don’t have to choose between static and dynamic rendering techniques.
 You can choose what’s right for each class of pages on your site.
-You might want to declare the “About us,” “Return Policy” or blog as static, and other pages like cart, product and categories as dynamic.
-We recommend that you choose a platform provider that lets you flexibly mix the techniques as needed, especially if you’re doing this at scale.
+You might want to declare the “About us,” “Return Policy,” or blog static, and other pages like cart, product, and categories as dynamic.
+We recommend choosing a platform provider that lets you flexibly mix the techniques as needed, especially if you’re doing this at scale.